seyhunak/twitter-bootstrap-rails/README.md

 The plain CSS way is how Bootstrap is provided on [the official website](http://twbs.github.io/bootstrap/).

-The [Less](http://lesscss.org/) way provides more customisation options, like changing theme colors, and provides useful Less mixins for your code, but requires the
+The [Less](http://lesscss.org/) way provides more customization options, like changing theme colors, and provides useful Less mixins for your code, but requires the
 Less gem and the Ruby Racer Javascript runtime (not available on Microsoft Windows).

 ### Installing the Less stylesheets

-To use Less stylesheets, you'll need the [less-rails gem](http://rubygems.org/gems/less-rails), and one of [Javascript runtimes supported by CommonJS](https://github.com/cowboyd/commonjs.rb#supported-runtimes).
+To use Less stylesheets, you'll need the [less-rails gem](http://rubygems.org/gems/less-rails), and one of [JavaScript runtimes supported by CommonJS](https://github.com/cowboyd/commonjs.rb#supported-runtimes).

 Include these lines in the Gemfile to install the gems from [RubyGems.org](http://rubygems.org):